 Apparently now I only watch TV shows of books I read.
 Or read books of movies that I haven’t yet seen.
 In the case of Dark Matter, I read the Blake Crouch novel on which the show is based back in 2016.
 It was admittedly a fun read.
 And I don’t say that often.
 So it was with some interest that I tuned in to this wacky sci-fi drama series.
 Also my fake girlfriend circa 1991, Jennifer Connelly.
 However… were we really ready for yet another multiverse tale?
 It feels like there have been so many of these in the past few years, but perhaps it’s just Marvel universe hangover from the nonsensical — and, frankly, unsuccessful — multiverse mayhem that has driven the burnout.There are no superheroes in this one.
 No tights.
 No capes.
 Thank god.

 What we do have is a pretty high-concept, sci-fi tale that involves quantum superposition.
 Right.
 I’m not even going to explain that to you.
 You know, because I totally get it.
 The show explains it in terms of the whole Schrödinger’s cat thought experiment.
 You know the one.
 Where a cat inside a box rigged with a poison trigger is both alive and dead before you lift the lid.
 Essentially it’s the theory that a thing can be in multiple states simultaneously until it’s observed to be in one position.
 Or something.
 Ultimately that theorem is fundamental to the science of the show, but understanding it isn’t essential to your enjoyment of the show.
-Because, like most of these shows, it’s only important until the writers start to fudge the rules in order to make things either easier to understand, laziness or expediency.
+Because, like most of these shows, it’s only important until the writers start to fudge the rules in order to make things either easier to understand because of laziness or expediency.

 How this comes to be is that a physicist, Jason Dessen (Edgerton), builds what amounts to a large version of the aforementioned cat box, shoots himself up with a fake drug that puts him in superposition, and gives himself access to every branch of every decision tree in his lifetime.
 Represented by an endless hallway of doors that he can walk out of into a varied version of the universe he came from.
 Sometimes the world is on fire.
 Sometimes it’s under water.
 Sometimes it’s very similar to his home universe, but he’s not married to who he’s married to — who happens to be my lady, Jennifer.
 The thing is, Jason 1 is our Jason.
 And he, unlike Jason 2, is just a lowly physics professor at a middling college in Chicago.
 He has no idea this whole box thing exists.
 Sure, he theorized about it, but he never built a working thing.
 He’s busy hanging with Jen and his son, Charlie (Oakes Fegley).
 Until, that is, Jason 2 shows up in his universe, kidnaps him, throws him in the box and hijacks his seemingly perfect life as a husband and father.
 Which, of course, is not perfect.
 But Jason 2 doesn’t care.